Close Menu

 Should you choose a handgun for a beginner?

 The straightforward answer to whether you should choose a handgun for a beginner shooter is, no. It’s important for people to handle guns themselves and choose the fit and model they’re comfortable with.
 This can be more of a challenge when it comes to newcomers to handguns because they’re probably not going to know what they’re looking for.
 That doesn’t mean it’s impossible.
 Be patient, explain the basics, and help them get hands-on time with a variety of handguns.
-A new handgunner should be involved in the selection process.
+A new handgun owner should be involved in the selection process.

-Side note: Keep in mind that the idea that smaller calibers are more accurate and produce less felt recoil and muzzle rise is false.
+Keep in mind that the idea that smaller calibers are more accurate and produce less felt recoil and muzzle rise is false.
 It’s the size, weight, and design of the gun that impacts those things.
 Don’t steer someone toward a smaller caliber handgun just because you think it’ll be easier for them.

 This isn’t an all-inclusive checklist, but it’s a great place to start.
 Here are some of our top picks for guns to get the new shooter in your life started on handguns.